kazimanzurrashid/aws-lambda-update-action/README.md

 ### `AWS_REGION`

-_Optional_ if not specified fallbacks to environment variable.
+_Optional_.
+If not specified fallbacks to environment variable.

 ### `AWS_ACCESS_KEY_ID`

-_Optional_ if not specified fallbacks to environment variable.
+_Optional_.
+If not specified fallbacks to environment variable.

 ### `AWS_SECRET_ACCESS_KEY`

-_Optional_ if not specified fallbacks to environment variable.
+_Optional_.
+If not specified fallbacks to environment variable.

 ## Outputs